aeroksingh/aeroksingh/README.md

-- 👋 Hi, I’m @aeroksingh
-- 👀 I’m interested in Coding and currently try to Explore & Understand it better.
+👋 Hey there!
+I'm aero

-- 🌱 I’m a BTech Computer Science Student.
+💻 BTech Computer Science Student | Developer

+🚀 Exploring the World of Code – Always eager to learn and improve my understanding of Data Structures, Algorithms, and Development.

+🔍 Interests – Competitive programming, problem-solving, and building cool projects.

-- 💞️ I’m looking to collaborate on DSA & Development Projects.
+🤝 Looking to Collaborate – Open to working on DSA & Development projects to sharpen skills and create impactful solutions.

-- 📫 How to reach me : try to contact me via email.
+📬 Reach Me – Feel free to contact me via email if you'd like to connect or collaborate!

-- 😄 Pronouns: he/him
+😄 Pronouns: He/Him